 Situated along the Atlantic Ocean at the mouth of Chesapeake Bay, Virginia Beach has miles of beaches and a balanced economy including advanced manufacturing, defense contractors, national and international corporate headquarters, and smaller locally-owned businesses.

-Keep reading to learn why Virginia Beach just might be one of the best small markets for rental property investors in 2020.
+Keep reading to learn about Virginia Beach's market and what it means for rental property investors in 2021.

 Population growth in Virginia Beach has been slow and steady throughout the years.
 Bloomberg recently named Virginia Beach one of the slowest-growing cities in the U.S., along with Albuquerque, Wichita, and El Paso.

 The population in Virginia Beach has grown by about 3.3% since the 2010 census, remained relatively flat in 2018, then increased by 0.27% last year.
 Real estate investors seeking long-term predictable market performance may find Virginia Beach a good match for a buy-and-hold investment strategy.

 - Virginia Beach is the largest city in Virginia with a population of nearly 500,000 in the city and 1.73 million people in the metropolitan area.

 - Population of Virginia Beach has grown by 0.274% year-over-year.

 - Over the last 10 years, the population of Virginia Beach has grown by 3.3%.

 - Metro Virginia Beach includes the Hampton Roads metropolitan area, and the cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Suffolk.